-In a sea of problems, these are the 3 most stand-out concerns:
+In a sea of problems, these are 3 most stand-out concerns:

 1. Formatting & Design.

-Things like helping a client land a top job he was under-qualified for, helping another switch into a competitive industry, and landing a game-changing client are all things I’d want a hiring manager to know, but would not delve into on my LinkedIn profile.
+These are things I’d want a hiring manager to know, but would not delve into on my LinkedIn profile.

 Equally problematic is the inclusion of information most recruiters don’t need to see.

-Ultimately, my Résumé Builder résumé wasn’t going to be effective because I my LinkedIn profile didn’t give it the proper information to work with.
+Ultimately, my Resume Builder resume wasn’t going to be effective because my LinkedIn profile didn’t give it the proper information to work with.